marq-oh/react-p1/README.md

-# MyReadsL A Book Tracking App
+# MyReads: A Book Tracking App

 ## About the project
 This project allows a user to manage a book list and organize them according to different shelves: Currently Reading, Want to Read and Read.
 The user is able to search books by clicking on a (+) button, and from there, organize their selected books according to shelf.